AA/PPS 02.01.41 - Reporting Substantive Changes to Southern Association of Colleges and Schools Commission on Colleges

 Sr. Reviewer: Associate Vice President for Institutional Effectiveness

-Texas State University welcomes the expansion of academic opportunities through the university planning process and policies and procedures related to the development and implementation of new programs and courses.
-Texas State is also committed to adhering to the policies and requirements of its regional accrediting body, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-In accordance with such policy, Texas State will notify SACSCOC of potential or actual substantive change to its role and scope in a timely manner, and in some cases, will seek approval for change before the initiative is implemented.
+Texas State University provides academic opportunities through the university planning process and policies and procedures related to the development and implementation of new programs and courses.
+Texas State also adheres to the policies and requirements of its regional accrediting agency, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+In accordance with such policy, Texas State notifies SACSCOC of substantive changes in a timely manner, and as appropriate, seeks approval prior to the initiation of the change.

 SACSCOC is recognized by the United States Department of Education as an agency whose accreditation enables its members to seek eligibility to participate in Title IV programs.

-SACSCOC is responsible for reviewing all substantive changes that occur between an institution’s decennial reviews to determine whether or not the change has affected the quality of the total institution and to assure the public that all aspects of the institution continue to meet defined standards.
+SACSCOC is responsible for reviewing all substantive changes that occur between an institution’s decennial reviews, determining whether the changes have affected the quality of the total institution, and assuring the public that all aspects of the institution continue to meet defined standards.
 Therefore, Texas State is also committed to establishing procedures to ensure compliance and to providing guidance and expectations regarding those curricular and organizational changes requiring notification and approval.

 Substantive change is a significant modification or expansion in the nature and scope of an accredited institution.
 Examples of potential substantive change include initiating courses or programs that represent a significant departure from those currently approved, establishing an additional location geographically apart from the main campus at which the institution offers at least 50 percent of a program, initiating joint degrees with another institution, closing a program, and changing the established mission of the institution.